DDRMAX Dance Dance Revolution 6thMix: Nonstop Challenge

 Nonstop Challenge was introduced in the arcade version of DDRMAX2, which features 18 courses with songs in the Standard, Heavy and Challenge difficulties.
 In this arcade release, the Challenge difficulty is exclusive to the Nonstop Challenge mode, and there are 19 songs which solely feature a Challenge difficulty.
-All 19 songs involve Naoki Maeda.
+All 19 songs involve Naoki Maeda, and have their titles hidden in-game, displaying their original counterpart's banner and background instead.

-Beginning with Dancing Stage EuroMix 2, the songs "B4U (B4 ZA Beat Mix)" and "Hysteria 2001" can be played individually, with the Challenge steps available in Expert mode.
+Beginning with Dancing Stage EuroMix 2, the songs "B4U (B4 ZA Beat Mix)" and "Hysteria 2001" can be played individually, with the Challenge steps available in Expert mode, as well as introducing their proper graphics.
 This is also the sole arcade release to offer three easier difficulties for each song, although Double mode omits the easiest of these, which is Beginner.
 From Dance Dance Revolution Extreme to Dance Dance Revolution SuperNova 2, all 19 songs can be played individually, with only Challenge steps available.
 17 of the 19 songs remain in subsequent releases.

 Eight of the 18 Nonstop Challenge courses from DDRMAX2 return in Dance Dance Revolution Extreme, with the Marvelous judgment enabled, and with "Kakumei" featuring Dark and Reverse modifiers on Demon Road 2.

 Subsequent arcade games have also introduced special Challenge charts or songs: